By Scott Koegler, The Enterprisers Project. See original article here.

 November 18, 2014

 Most CIOs make decisions regarding their cloud usage multiple times.
 Every application seems to be available via multiple paths.
 But as IT continues to embrace the advantages offered by remote services it still needs to maintain control over what data is located where, and how it can be accessed by whom.
-Jeetu Patel, general manager of EMC's Syncplicity business unit understands the issues and offers his comments regarding cloud deployments.
+Jeetu Patel, general manager of EMC's Syncplicity by Axway business unit understands the issues and offers his comments regarding cloud deployments.

 "Hybrid cloud deployment is becoming the go-to model for most large organizations because it offers IT complete control over where data is stored without ANY impact on end user experience.
 According to a recent ESG study, control, security and regulatory compliance are the top reasons organizations are interested in the hybrid deployment model, and they end up loving it because it allows them to meet these requirements while enabling employees to enjoy a seamless user experience completely unaffected by where the files they are working on are stored.